Dhruvpandey08/Dhruvpandey08/README.md

 - 📚 Currently studying in Vellore Institute of Technology

-- 👯 Exploring MERN Stack, AI/ML, Data Science
+- 👯 Experience in MERN STACK

 - 👨‍💻 Contributor @ GWOC'21, GSSOC'22, Hacktoberfest'21,22